bhardwaj-nakul/edge-ai-suites/manufacturing-ai-suite/wind-turbine-anomaly-detection/docs/user-guide/get-started.md

    - `MR_MINIO_SECRET_KEY`

 2. Deploy the sample app, use only one of the options below:

+> **NOTE**: The sample app is deployed by pulling the pre-built container images of the sample app
+> from the docker hub OR from the internal container registry (configuration to re)

    - **Using OPC-UA ingestion**:
      ```bash
      make up_opcua_ingestion